 Have a wooden stool that needs a makeover?
-I revamped an antique wood stool find with pretty paper and Mod Podge.
-It's really EASY to do!
+I made this decorative step stool with pretty paper and Mod Podge.
+It’s really EASY to do!

 Happy spring, friends!
 I am sooo happy spring is finally here.
 It’s been such a long winter!
 And I especially love this floral paper I found at Dick Blick that reminds me of spring.
 I an definitely ready to craft with florals again!

 I found this itty bitty wooden stool at an antique store a few years ago, and I am finally ready to give it a little makeover.
 Before we dig in, I wanted to give you some tips for preparing and decoupaging your wooden stool.
 These are my secrets to success so make sure to read them first!

 Preparing Your Wood Stool for Decoupage

 To give you the summary, you’re going to clean the dirt off, fill/sand any spots, and then paint it with acrylic paint if you like.
 This wooden stool was only cleaned up and the chipped looking surface was left as-is.